ericrasmussen/chromaticleaves/posts/compiled-heist.markdown

   "tutorialAuthor" ## author
 ```

-Remember that `title`, `url`, and `author` are functions defined in our Tutorial
+Remember that title, url, and author are functions defined in our Tutorial
 type.
-So our `do` block contains a value of type Splices (Tutorial -> T.Text).
+So our do block contains a value of type `Splices (Tutorial -> Text)`.
 We then map over those splices to create pure splices from each.

-We can gain
-confidence in this approach by spending time working with the available higher
+If this all sounds a little heavy, don't panic!
+It takes some time working with
-level functions in the Heist.Compiled module, and no amount of explanation is
+functions in the Heist.Compiled module to build fluency.
+No amount of
-going to make this approach immediately clear.
+explanation is going to make the reason for this immediately clear; it's simply
+one way we can leverage the higher level compiled splice functions we have
+available to us.

+But you *should* make an effort to follow the types as we go, even if only in
-However, here are the type signatures (from Heist 13.02) so you can see how
+the abstract.
+Here are the type signatures for the Heist functions we used
-all the types line up:
+above:

 ```haskell
 textSplice :: (a -> Text) -> a -> Builder